rainbowsend/TIE-GCM-PDAF/README.md

 ### OBSERVATION%SATELLITE()

-This is for observations along the orbit of a satellite.
+This is for observations along a satellite's orbit.
 Data from multiple satellites can be assimilated simultaneously.
-Currently only total mass densities can be assimilated.
+Currently, only total mass densities can be assimilated.

 #### OBSERVATION%SATELLITE()%APPLY
   assimilate this observation